mBenPrice/pyfun/README.md

 The display_flow.py script will show a graph of travel times if you get the right modules installed.

 To Do List
-* Add scheduling functionality to take input such as: ''6-9 mon-fri''
+* Add scheduling functionality to take input such as: '6-9 mon-fri'
 * Possibly add an end time, as a stepping stone to the above functionality.
 * Potentially reverse a route to work around 1:30 p.m. or offer an afternoon return route if a morning 6-9 a.m. route is scheduled.
 * Somehow smooth data points in the graph so it isn't so jumpy.